cnukaus/learner/README.md

-Resources and pilot projects for learners.
+Original resources and pilot projects for learners.